SharePoint/sp-dev-docs/docs/declarative-customization/formatting-syntax-reference.md

   The substring() method returns the part of the string between the start and end indexes, or to the end of the string.

 - **replace**: searches a string (or array) for a specified value and returns a new string (or array) where the specified value is replaced.
-Only the first instance of the value will be replaced.
+Incase of string, only the first instance of the value will be replaced.
   - `"txtContent":"=replace('Hello world', 'world', 'everyone')"` results in _Hello everyone_
   - `"txtContent":"=replace([$MultiChoiceField], 'Choice 1', 'Choice 2')"` returns an array replacing Choice 1 with Choice 2
   - `"txtContent":"=replace([$MultiUserField], @me, 'kaylat@contoso.com')"` returns an array replacing @me with 'kaylat@contoso.com'